April 12, 2022 | Cyber security education

 Certain enterprises may additionally benefit from the anonymous browsing provided by a distributed VPN service.
 The security benefits of this type of VPN are limited, and may not significantly benefit organizations where absolute privacy and anonymity are not required.

 As with any exposed service, VPN use should be strictly controlled to prevent unauthorized access.
-Here are some suggestions to further securing a VPN:
+Here are some suggestions for further securing a VPN:

 - Ensure all accounts use strong, unique passwords to prevent threat actors from guessing or using stolen credentials.